 Global Distribution of Temperature

-The global distribution of temperature can be effectively understood by considering the temperature distribution for the month of January and July.
+The global distribution of temperature can be effectively understood by considering the temperature distribution for January and July.
 The distribution of temperature is usually shown on the map using the isotherms.
 The isotherms are line joining places of equal temperature.
-Generally, the effects of latitude is well shown on the map as isotherms are generally parallel to the latitudes.
+Generally, the effects of latitude are well shown on the map as isotherms are generally parallel to the latitudes.
 The deviation from this trend is more generally observed in January rather than in July, especially in the northern hemisphere.
-The land surface is much larger in the northern hemisphere than the southern hemisphere.
+The land surface is much larger in the northern hemisphere than in the southern hemisphere.
 Hence, the effects of land masses and ocean currents are well observed.

 Temperature Distribution - January